JonnyKong/Coursera-ProgrammingLanguagesUW/README.md

-# Coursera: Programming Languages, UW, PartA
+# Coursera: Programming Languages, UW
-This is the course project for MOOC Programming Languages (Part A), offered by University of Washington
+This is the course project for MOOC Programming Languages, offered by University of Washington

 ## The content of this course contains:
-1. Section 1:
+1. Section 1 (Standard ML):
     * SML Functions
     * Pairs, tuples and lists
     * Let expressions